XuQuan-nikkkki/FolderFile-Splitter-Plugin/README.md

-# Apple Style Notes Plugin
+# FolderFile Splitter Plugin

 [English](./README.md) | [中文](./README-CN.md)

-**Apple Style Notes** is an Obsidian plugin that brings a fresh approach to file management by splitting folders and files into distinct, visually separated lists.
+**FolderFile Splitter** is an Obsidian plugin that brings a fresh approach to file management by splitting folders and files into distinct, visually separated lists.
 Inspired by Apple's elegant design principles, this plugin offers a cleaner, more intuitive way to browse and organize your notes.

 ## Features